Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Layout

-It is a requirement for any area in a building to have at least 2 means of emergency exit.
+It is a requirement for any area in a building to have at least two means of emergency egress.
 The exits must not be located next to one another.
-This will reduce risk for these pathways blocked by fire.
-Or anything else that makes it an unsafe way to travel to the exit.
+This reduces risk of these pathways being blocked by fire or anything else that makes it unsafe to travel to the exit.

 Required Number of Means of Egress